Ultimo Public School

-A new educational model is proposed in redeveloping this inner-Sydney primary school.
-The design strategy dissolves the classroom/playground divide with flexible learning spaces that expand into playgrounds, verandahs and walkways.
+Ultimo Public School presents a new educational model for an inner-Sydney primary school.
+The design dissolves the classroom/playground divide with flexible learning spaces that expand into playgrounds, verandahs and walkways.

 In this urban setting, landscape is key, with gardens and water features to enhance sensory experiences and promote activity.
-Building mass and terracing will use the steep site to control noise and access from a busy street abutment.
-Terraces carved into the site from its days as a quarry will be used to create three distinct playground levels for: kindergarten, years 1 and 2, and years 3 to 6, with visual surveillance between the three.
+Building mass and terracing use the steep site to control noise and access from a busy street abutment.
+Terraces carved into the site from its days as a quarry create three distinct playground levels for: kindergarten, years 1 and 2, and years 3 to 6, with visual surveillance between the three.

 Winning an international design competition in December 2016, the scheme expands student capacity from 285 to 800, and adds community childcare and library facilities.